Many will be glad to see the back of 2020.

 With help from our friends at GraphAware, we learned how the European Space Agency (ESA) were understanding natural language processing capabilities and the power of graph visualization.

 One of ESA’s challenges is to keep track of the dynamic world of satellite technology.
-They used the Hume graph-powered insights engine to create a knowledge graph that’s visualized using KeyLines.
+They used GraphAware’s graph-powered insights engine, Hume, to create a knowledge graph that’s visualized using KeyLines.
 With an interactive visualization to work with, they could dig deep into their data to reveal insight into important ecosystems.
 And as new data is added, machine learning models are applied and the knowledge graph updates itself, so KeyLines always visualizes the latest information.

 #5 ReGraph’s intuitive layout adjustments